Sex differences in psychology: Mental health

 Childhood conduct disorder and adult antisocial personality disorder as well as substance use disorders are more common in men.
 Many mood disorders, anxiety disorders, and eating disorders are more common in women.
 One explanation is that men tend to externalize stress while women tend to internalize it.
 Gender differences vary to some degree for different cultures.

 Men and women do not differ on their overall rates of psychopathology; however, certain disorders are more prevalent in women, and vice versa.
 Women have higher rates of anxiety and depression (internalizing disorders) and men have higher rates of substance abuse and antisocial disorders (externalizing disorders).
 It is believed that divisions of power and the responsibilities set upon each sex are critical to this predisposition.
 Namely, women earn less money than men do, they tend to have jobs with less power and autonomy, and women are more responsive to problems of people in their social networks.
-These three differences can contribute to women's predisposition to anxiety and depression.
+These differences can contribute to women's predisposition to anxiety and depression.
 It is suggested that socializing practices that encourage high self-regard and mastery would benefit the mental health of both women and men.